Reimagine Lab - Translational Clinical Psychology

 Current research areas include:

-We integrate a wide range of methodologies, including experimental psychopathology, cognitive paradigms, systematic reviews, qualitative research, single case designs, trial designs, longitudinal approaches and experience sampling.
+A wide range of methodologies is harnessed, including experimental psychopathology, cognitive paradigms, systematic reviews, qualitative research, intervention designs, longitudinal approaches and experience sampling.
 We strive to work closely with young people and other stakeholders, so that our research remains grounded in lived experience and real-world relevance alongside conceptual rigour.

 Our research has been supported by leading funders and charities, including the Medical Research Council, Oxford University Press John Fell Funds, National Institute of Health Research Biomedical Research Centers (Imperial and Oxford Health), Economic and Social Research Council, Oxford Hospital Charities, NHS Health Education England, Cambridge International Trust, China Oxford Scholarship Fund, and philanthropic funding for autism research.